OCR-tech/CubeOCR/README.md

     pip install -r requirements.txt
     ```

+4. To run the project:

+    ```bash
+    python app.py
+    ```

 ## Usage

 CubeOCR is an easy-to-use OCR tool designed to extract text from scanned documents, PDF files, or images.
 Simply select a text area, perform OCR, and be ready to paste it anywhere.

-1. Select a text area on screen.
+1. Select a text area on the screen.
-2. Click on "OK" button after the OCR converstion
+2. Click the "OK" button after the OCR converstion
 3. Paste the editable text to other applications